 Task.WhenAll

-This method allows you to run multiple Tasks concurrently and waits until all are complete.
+This method allows executing several Tasks concurrently and waits until all of them complete.

 using System;